rpep/FolderAnalyse/docs/index.rst

 First, to install Python, visit Python.org, or try the Anaconda.org distribution.

-Once Python in installed, simply install the package using the Python package manager pip, by running on the command line:
+Once Python is installed, simply install the package using the Python package manager pip, by running on the command line:

 .. code-block:: bash